-Your doctor will likely be able to determine whether you have an actinic keratosis simply by examining your skin.
-If there's any doubt, he or she may do other tests, such as a skin biopsy.
-During a skin biopsy, your doctor takes a small sample of your skin for analysis in a lab.
-A biopsy can usually be done in a doctor's office after a numbing injection.
+Your health care provider will likely be able to determine whether you have an actinic keratosis simply by looking at your skin.
+If there's any doubt, your health care provider may do other tests, such as a skin biopsy.
+During a skin biopsy, a small sample of skin is taken for analysis in a lab.
+A biopsy can usually be done in a clinic after a numbing injection.

-Even after treatment for actinic keratosis, your doctor will likely suggest that you have your skin checked at least once a year for signs of skin cancer.
+Even after treatment for actinic keratosis, your health care provider might suggest that you have your skin checked at least once a year for signs of skin cancer.

-An actinic keratosis sometimes disappears on its own, but it typically returns after more sun exposure.
-Because it's impossible to tell which patches or lesions will develop into skin cancer, actinic keratoses are usually removed as a precaution.
+An actinic keratosis sometimes disappears on its own but might return after more sun exposure.
+It's hard to tell which actinic keratoses will develop into skin cancer, so they're usually removed as a precaution.

 Surgical and other procedures

 - Scraping (curettage).
-In this procedure, your surgeon uses a device called a curet to scrape off damaged cells.
-Scraping may be followed by electrosurgery, in which the doctor uses a pencil-shaped instrument to cut and destroy the affected tissue with an electric current.
-This procedure requires a local anesthetic.
-Side effects may include infection, scarring and changes in skin coloration at the site of treatment.
+In this procedure, your health care provider uses a device called a curet to scrape off damaged cells.
+Scraping may be followed by electrosurgery, in which a pencil-shaped instrument is used to cut and destroy the affected tissue with an electric current.
+This procedure requires local anesthesia.
+Side effects may include infection, scarring and changes in skin color of the affected area.

 Preparing for your appointment

-You're likely to start by seeing your family doctor or primary care doctor.
+You're likely to start by seeing your primary care provider.
 In some cases when you call to set up an appointment, you may be referred directly to a specialist in skin diseases (dermatologist).

 What you can do

-Your time with your doctor is limited, so preparing a list of questions will help you make the most of your appointment.
-For actinic keratoses, some basic questions to ask your doctor include:
+Your time with your health care provider is limited, so preparing a list of questions will help you make the most of your appointment.
+For actinic keratoses, some basic questions to ask include: